 FAQs

-You can substitute raisins with dried currants, cranberries, chopped dates, or even chocolate chips for a sweeter variation.
+Try dried cranberries, chopped dates, currants, or even chocolate chips for a fun twist.

 📋 Recipe